 The Nasal Endoscope

 Endoscopy is a minimally invasive, diagnostic medical procedure.
 It is used to examine the interior surfaces of an organ or tissue and allows visualization of body cavities not possible by standard examination.
-The nasal endoscope is a medical device consisting of a thin, rigid tube with fiberoptic cables for illumination.
-The endoscope is then connected to a light source and a video camera to project the images on a monitor.
+The nasal endoscope is a medical device consisting of a thin, rigid tube with fiberoptic cables for bringing in light.
+The endoscope is then connected to a light source and a video camera to project magnified images on a screen.
 These endoscopic images can be captured and recorded for documentation for each patient.

 Image Guidance Navigation Surgery

 Although the optics and clarity during nasal endoscopy are excellent these days, still an inherent limitation to endoscopic nasal surgery is the two-dimensional view afforded by the use of the single lens on a monitor.
 Navigational systems were developed to help reduce the already-low risks with endoscopic sinus surgery.
-These systems use specialized CT or MRI scans that are reformatted to create a three-dimensional configuration of any patient’s scan.
+These systems use specialized CT or MRI scans that are reformatted to create a three-dimensional view of any patient’s scan.
 This 3-D view is then aligned to each individual patient’s facial anatomy during surgery with the help of advanced computer software.
 Using image guidance technology, the surgeon can confirm his/her location within the sinus cavities using a pointer to get an accurate, 3-D view of the surgical landscape; this is similar to how GPS (global positioning system) works with maps to assist the user with directions.
 These computer-assisted navigation systems can be extremely helpful for difficult cases, revision surgery and combined otolaryngology-neurosurgery procedures mentioned earlier.